gauravmeee/My_md_Notes/C-CPP-Python-Java/GPT+Doubts C-CPP/GPT+Doubts_CPP Standard Functions.md

 ```

 ---
-Yes, that's correct!
-Your explanation is spot on.

-Here's a revised version of your explanation with your code example:

----

 ### `make_pair()` - `#include <utility>`

 The `make_pair` function is defined in the `<utility>` header.
 However, it is indirectly included when you include headers like `<map>`, `<set>`, `<unordered_map>`, `<unordered_set>`, `<algorithm>`, `<tuple>`, and `<queue>`.
 These headers often include `<utility>` internally because they use `std::pair` or other utility functions.